AaronRuben/Heart-Disease-Risk-Prediction/README.md

 Similar to all experimental set of data, the data used in this project has some missing values for some features.
 The data used in the current project has 4240 labeled data points with 15 features, of which 6 features have some missing values.
 There are many ways in which data cleaning can be executed.
 Most commonly, one could remove the datapoints with any number of missing values.
 In this case we could lose a significant portion of the data, which could diminish the reliability of the model.
 More efficiently, one could find the average of values of a feature and imput that for all missing values for the corresponding feature.
 Or, if the labels are given, like in this project, missing features for each data point can be calculated by finding the average of the features for that associated label.

 In this project, the dataset contains two labels that correspond to whether the person develops heart disease or not.
 So, we basically had two different ways to go.
 The first way was to imput the missing values by using the clustering method of the unsupervised data.
 In this method, the dataset is divided into different clusters according to the features that do not have any missing value.
 Then, the missing values of each data point are found by averaging the values of the corresponding feature of that cluster.
 In this method, the best number of clusters is determined by using the Elbow method which is shown in below.
 The other method was to find the missing values based on the labels.
 To do so, the *k*-nearest-neighbors within the class were identified, and their average value for each missing feature is calculated.
 The optimal number for *k* has been determined using the elbow method.
-The plot below shows that *k=6* is a suitable choice as well as that the KNNImputer implemented in scikit-learn and our own implementation yield similar results.
+The plot below shows that *k=5* is a suitable choice as well as that the KNNImputer implemented in scikit-learn and our own implementation yield similar results. *k=5* has been identified to be the optimal choice during grid search as well.
 In this project, although the differences between the calculated values are not very vast, imputing based on the labels was used.

 ![Elbow method kmeans](pics/k.png)
 ![Elbow method kNN](pics/intra_class_distances.png)

+### Feature engineering
+After the data cleaning we generated polynomial and interaction features to increase the chance of unrevealing greater differences with respect to the class labels.

 ### Dimensionality Reduction through Principle Component Analysis

 To make the data easier to work with, principle component analysis was done to reduce the number of dimensions of the dataset.
 After feature engineering, the dataset was very large, as combinations of variables were made.
 The PCA Scikit-Learn API was used, with the optimize functionality turned on within that function to choose what combination of features will be best.

+### Feature selection
+Since the feature space has been blown up by the feature engineering step mentioned above, we tried to reduce the dimensionality further by selecting only significant features.
+Therefore, the ANOVA F-value has been computed.
+The F-value is the ratio if two mean square values, the greater the F-value the more different the two groups are, meaning they have not been sampled from the same population.
+Based on the F-value it is possible to compute p-values based on which the final selection is made.
+All features with p-values greater than or equal to 0.05 are removed.
+The feature selection had manly a positive effect on the models performs.
+It either improved it's performance (e.g. LR) or only affected it marginally (e.g. SVC).
+Generally, this procedure helps to tackle overfitting and hence leads to more general model.
+Additionally, it shortens the time required for training significantly.

 ## Supervised Learning Section